 An interesting inversion in Les Misérables: The cop infiltrates the rebels, where he is subsequently discovered and captured.
 Out of nowhere, the escaped convict who had eluded him for years shows up, is given the opportunity to execute him, and releases him instead.
 But Wait... in this story, the cop is the villain and the convict is the hero, making it a case of Save the Villain instead.

 Deadly Games.
-In which villains from the hero's video game appeared Monster of the Week style.
+In which villains from the hero's video game appeared in the real world Monster of the Week style.
 Brent Spiner's villainous prankster character had been snuck into the game by an associate of the hero, so just as the booby-trapped VCR is seconds away from going kaboom, the Jackal, aka Christopher Lloyd, calmly ejects the tape.
 Turns out he didn't see the Easter Egg character as being one of his, and as he put it, "I couldn't let an outsider to do the honors."

 In Power Rangers Zeo, Rita and Zedd interrupt the Machines' impending capture of Jason.
 The Machines want Jason's Gold Ranger powers, which are becoming unstable.
 Rita and Zedd just want to stick it to the Machines.
 Jason sneaks away from both sets of baddies while they're busy fighting each other.